 Elizabeth Warren Controversy

 Although Senator Warren is a champion of the people, her claim to be Native American has infuriated many, especially underrepresented minorities.
+As a minority myself, it feels wrong for a white person to use us to try and get ahead.

 Since 1986, Elizabeth Warren has claimed to be Native American, as highlighted on her State Bar Of Texas identification card below.